lidofinance/lido-l2/contracts/optimism/README.md

 - Keeping UX on L2 as close as possible to the UX on Ethereum mainnet

 At this point, the implementation must provide a scalable and reliable solution for Lido to bridge ERC20 compatible tokens between Optimism and the Ethereum chain.

+[^*]: The current implementation might not support the non-standard functionality of the ERC20 tokens.
+For example, rebasable tokens or tokens with transfers fee will work incorrectly.
+In case your token implements some non-typical ERC20 logic, make sure it is compatible with the bridge before usage.

 ## Optimism's Bridging Flow